guestdaniel/apcmodels/README.md

 # apcmodels

-`apcmodels` is a Python library developed by Daniel Guest in the [Auditory Perception and Cognition Lab](http://apc.psych.umn.edu/) at the University of Minnesota. `apcmodels` implements computational models of the auditory system, simulates responses for these models to acoustic stimuli, and analyzes the outputs of these models. `apcmodels` utilizes code from a range of existing Python packages/code in the auditory modeling domain and provides a single unified API to access these models.
+`apcmodels` is a Python 3 library developed by Daniel Guest in the [Auditory Perception and Cognition Lab](http://apc.psych.umn.edu/) at the University of Minnesota. `apcmodels` implements computational models of the auditory system, simulates responses for these models to acoustic stimuli, and analyzes the outputs of these models. `apcmodels` utilizes code from a range of existing Python packages/code in the auditory modeling domain and provides a single unified API to access these models.
 Moreover, `apcmodels` features extensive unit testing and thorough documentation to ensure validity of its outputs and ease of use.

 # Features

-- Access multiple auditory peripheral models with a unified interface
+- Access multiple auditory models with a unified interface
 - Rapidly generate batch simulations over ranges of parameters or combinations of parameters
 - Automatically utilize parallel processing for batch simulations
 - Decode responses with ideal observers ([Heinz, Colburn, and Carney, 2001](https://doi.org/10.1162/089976601750541804))
-- Ensure reliability and validity of results with extensive unit testing
+- Ensure reliability and validity of results with extensive testing

 # Implemented models